ds2010/pyStoNED/doc/sphinx/install/index.rst

 Overall, the remote solver through the NEOS server is highly recommended for all light computing jobs, where, in general, the number of observations is no more than 500.
-The local solver for calculating the multiplicative model will be supported in pyStoNED when the free and stable NLP solver is available.
+The local solver for calculating the multiplicative model will be supported in pyStoNED when a free and stable NLP solver is available.

 ..
 [1] The GitHub repo provides the latest development version.
 ..
 [2] As of January 2021, NOES requires a valid email address in all submission; see `NEOS Server FAQ <https://neos-guide.org/content/FAQ#email>`_.